rashidch/Falling-Person-Detection/README.md

 **Highlights**:
 2 Poses; one person; Real-time and multi-frame based recognition algorithm.

-**Updates**: On 2019-10-26, I refactored the code; added more comments; and put all settings into the [config/config.yaml](config/config.yaml) file, including: classes of actions, input and output of each file, OpenPose settings, etc.

-**Warning:** Since I used the 10 fps video and 0.5s-window for training, you must also limit your video fps to be about 10 fps (7~12 fps) if you want to test my pretrained model on your own video or web camera.

 **Contents:**
 - [1.
 Algorithm](#1-algorithm)
 - [2.
 Install Dependency (OpenPose)](#2-install-dependency--openpose-)